Did father know best about financial decision-making?

 Perhaps the granddaddy of all dad-advice was from U.S. founding father Benjamin Franklin: “A penny saved is a penny earned.”
 Hard to argue with seven words that sum up the wisdom of saving and the miracle of compounding interest.
 Or perhaps these axioms sound familiar.
 “Set something aside for a rainy day.”
 “Live within your means.”
 “Always buy quality.”
 “Pay yourself first.”
 And the evergreen, “Hey, don’t come to me looking for money.”

 Words are one thing.
 Actions speak even louder to a child.
 What were your dad’s behaviors and attitudes around financial decision-making?
 A research study of 5,000 Americans reveals distinct behavioral profiles when it comes to managing money.
 What many don’t realize is that many of our perceptions and attitudes about money were shaped during childhood.
 So, which of these best describe your dad?

-About one in five Americans has it all together when it comes to financial habits.
+About 23 percent Americans have it all together when it comes to financial habits.
 Being a confident planner is the best prescription to feel satisfied with life and confident about the future.
 If your dad is in this group, he probably considers all the following to be important, and hopefully passed on some of these pearls of wisdom to you: